-Protected by fortified walls and barren mountainous land, the border town of Wodan spent most of its time in a slumber from which it only awoke for war or the arrival of the equinox.
+Protected by thick fortified walls and barren mountainous land, the border town of Wodan spent most of its time in slumber and awoke only for war or the arrival of the equinox.
 The Frisians loved their festivals, stringing together commemorative dates one after the other and leaping at the slightest excuse for a feast.
-They loved to trumpet their victories in long-forgotten wars and to commit to memory the heroes of these ancient battles while they copied and corrected their ancient manuscripts.
+They loved to trumpet their victories in long-forgotten wars and to memorize the heroes of these ancient battles while they copied and corrected their ancient manuscripts.
 Twice a year and with particular zeal, however, they paid tribute to the gods and their enemies, glorifying and gratifying the former and inflicting torments upon the latter.

 Frisia’s greatness needed no proof, but its rulers loved the taste of blood and thirsted after trembling flesh; and it just so happened that this festival, which collected a bloody tribute from even the smallest Frisian town, always began in Wodan, near the southern border of this northern state.

 Close to Wodan lay the start of the Gellian tunnel, the great Frisian road to the South, along which the northern regiments had marched through the centuries to subdue the insidious Gells or the Berkans, when these grew brazen in their life of plenty.
 Although the fortress of Fro on the opposite end of the tunnel belonged to the highlanders, the Wodanites knew that the mere sound of clattering wheels of steel in the tunnel was enough for the Gells to scatter and hide in their burrows and family towers.
-They could brag and bluster all they liked behind their lofty walls, but even if rumors of war were doing the rounds in all the taverns, these were just the usual spring festivities arriving in Wodan,.
+They could brag and bluster all they liked behind their lofty walls.
+These were just the usual spring festivities arriving in Wodan, even if rumors of war were doing the rounds in all the taverns.

 And why just talk about things?
 A nation without some new victory on the battlefield was like a strongman without a good brawl.
 Muscles were made for flexing and glory was always in short supply.
 Frisia’s history taught that all things began in Wodan, except for the not-so-ancient but highly successful war against Baldar, perhaps.

-Only two people on the square weren’t taking part in the springtime insanity; this even though one of them was doggedly following in the Baron’s tracks while the other stood on the fortress wall, vigilantly surveying the surroundings.
-The Sons of the Shadow Clan protected the life of Baron Stim and nothing else seemed to interest them.
+Only two people on the square, probably in the entire city, were not taking part in the springtime insanity; this even though one of them was doggedly following in the Baron’s tracks while the other stood on the fortress wall, vigilantly surveying the surroundings.
+The Sons of the Shadow Clan protected the life of Baron Stim and it seemed nothing else interested them.
 The Eikons were not an unusual sight in Wodan or any of Frisia’s other cities, but there was unlikely to be a single man in Wodan—or all of Frisia for that matter—who did not stare when he saw these astonishing bodyguards in town or out on some distant road.
-Not that anyone would have dared to attack a warrior from the Shadow Clan, for they were rumored to be like a deadly wind that surrounds and kills everyone crossing their path.
+Not that any one would have dared to attack a warrior from the Shadow Clan, for they were rumored to be like a deadly wind that surrounds and kills everyone crossing their path.

-This wind cost a tiny fortune, and could only be afforded by the most important grandees and the richest merchants, such as the ones whose caravans entered the dangerous Vandil forest or the no less fearsome Hungry Steppe.
-But no one had ever regretted sending a handsome portion of his income or life endowment to the far-off Island of Shadows, where the fellow-tribesmen of these amazing warriors lived out their lives in seclusion.
-And yet it was impossible to grow used to the Eikons, their strange, free-flowing clothes, the swords of various lengths hanging from their waistbands or the knots in which they tied back their long black hair.
+This wind cost an inordinate amount of money, and could only be afforded by the most important grandees and the richest merchants, such as the ones whose caravans entered the dangerous Vandil forest or the no less fearsome Hungry Steppe.
+Rumor had it, nobody had ever regretted sending a handsome portion of his income or life endowment to the far-off Island of Shadows, where the families and loved ones of these astonishing warriors spent their secluded lives.
+And yet it was impossible to grow used to the Eikons, their strange, free-flowing clothes, the swords of various lengths hanging from their waistbands or the knots with which they tied back their long black hair.
 To say nothing of the menacing ornamental scars that snaked down their bodies from their cheekbones and their wrists.
 Whether these two sets of scarifications joined up to meet somewhere on their bodies was anyone’s guess.
 It was impossible to get used to these lines cut into living flesh, even if the victims of the impending festivity were subjected to something similar every year.
-Most surprisingly of all, the presence of the scars did not turn the Eikons into maimed wretches; for it was said that they felt no pain and did not know simple human pleasures.
-Some even claimed that the flesh patterns were one of the ways in which the Eikons increased their valor, but nothing was reliably known in this regard, as they always appeared in Frisia already fully decked out in this ornamentation.
+Most surprisingly of all, the Eikons apparently did not turn into quivering heaps of pain when these menacing patterns were cut into their flesh; for it was said that they could feel no pain and did not know the meaning of happiness or sadness.
+At any rate, they seemed to augment their own strength and pride through these flesh patterns.
+Then again it must be said that they already appeared in Frisia fully decked out in this ornamentation.

-The man poised at the gate tower was Lo Pheng, a warrior-of-peace, and probably the highest-ranking son of the Shadow Clan to be found beyond the shores of his native island.
+The man poised at the gate tower as if to keep an eye on the whole town was Lo Pheng, a warrior-of-peace, and probably the highest-ranking son of the Shadow Clan to be found beyond the shores of his native island.
 Standing next to Baron Stim was Jang Tao, a warrior-of-courage, who had not yet reached the rank of warrior-of-peace, even though he was older than Lo Pheng.

 Then he would not see these dark-grey, almost black, bastions, the walls of the Wodan fortress, red-tiled roofs, little hamlets scattered across the slopes of the gorge or the arch of the Gellian tunnel, enormous even at such a distance.
 Nor would he hear the Uruz bellowing like a new-born baby in the Silver Canyon before gathering all its tributaries ten leagues further to continue the remainder of its journey to the Frisian Sea as a mighty river that continuously converged and diverged with the Road to Gordin.
 That was if the Eikon warrior ever lived to reach old age and could still see anything at all.